Canadian Taxpayers Federation: Board of directors

-In 2006, many of the federation's provincial directors had roots in conservative parties.
-Ontario director Tasha Kheiriddin, who co-authored Rescuing Canada's Right: Blueprint for a Conservative Revolution with future CTF chair, Adam Daifallah,.in 2005 was president of the Progressive Conservative (PC) Youth Federation from 1994 to 1998.
-She later served as a ministerial aide in the government of Ontario PC premier Mike Harris.
-Adrienne Batra of the Manitoba office worked as a staff person for the Saskatchewan Party in Saskatchewan.
-Sara MacIntyre, the federation's BC director, worked as a researcher in the Conservative Party of Canada's leader's office in Ottawa.
-After leaving CTF, she became Prime Minister Stephen Harper's press secretary.

 Activities

 CTF initiatives include public relations campaigns and paid advertising.
 Public policy campaigns are intended to incorporate greater involvement and support from the general public.
 Their representatives regularly appear before legislative hearings and committees.
 Its directors publish annual detailed pre-budget submissions, as well as reports on public issues including health care, tax reform, and "whistle blower" and freedom of information legislation.
 The CTF advocates for public policy issues and legislation related to direct democracy, taxpayers protection legislation, and the Canada Pension Plan.

 Government spending

 The organization regularly comments on government spending, and in 1993 built a "debt clock" to display the per-second increase of Canadian's debt and the share owed by each family.
 The clock was resurrected in 2011 to show the federal debt per capita.
 The clock is still used at events across the country, most recently in the summer of 2016 when the debt clock was toured across the country by Federal Director Aaron Wudrick to raise awareness of Canada's growing debt burden.
 There is also an online version at debtclock.ca.

 In 1995 the organization also organized 19 Tax Alert rallies to promote lower taxes.
 The rallies were attended by 20,000 Canadians, and gathered 233,000 petition signatures.
 At this time, the organization also encouraged governments to adopt legislation requiring budgets to be balanced.
 Ontario PC Leader Mike Harris signed the pledge drafted by CTF that stated he would not increase taxes without gaining voter approval first.